projectsesame/sesame/site/content/resources/upgrading.md

 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

-**Note:** If you deployed Contour into a different namespace than heptio-contour with a standard example, please delete that namespace.
+**Note:** If you deployed Sesame into a different namespace than heptio-Sesame with a standard example, please delete that namespace.
-Then in your editor of choice do a search and replace for `heptio-contour` and replace it with your preferred name space and apply the updated manifest.
+Then in your editor of choice do a search and replace for `heptio-Sesame` and replace it with your preferred name space and apply the updated manifest.

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 0.14.x to 0.15.3 changes manually.
+This section contains information for administrators who wish to apply the Sesame 0.14.x to 0.15.3 changes manually.

-#### Upgrade to Contour 0.15.3
+#### Upgrade to Sesame 0.15.3

-Due to the sun setting on the Heptio brand, from v0.15.0 onwards our images are now served from the docker hub repository [`docker.io/projectcontour/contour`][13]
+Due to the sun setting on the Heptio brand, from v0.15.0 onwards our images are now served from the docker hub repository [`docker.io/projectsesame/Sesame`][13]

-Change the Contour image version to `docker.io/projectcontour/contour:v0.15.3`.
+Change the Sesame image version to `docker.io/projectsesame/Sesame:v0.15.3`.

 #### Enabling TLS for gRPC

-You *must* either enable TLS for gRPC serving, or put `--insecure` into your `contour serve` startup line.
+You *must* either enable TLS for gRPC serving, or put `--insecure` into your `Sesame serve` startup line.
-If you are running with both Contour and Envoy in a single pod, the existing deployment examples have already been updated with this change.
+If you are running with both Sesame and Envoy in a single pod, the existing deployment examples have already been updated with this change.

-If you are running using the `ds-hostnet-split` example or a derivative, we strongly recommend that you generate new certificates for securing your gRPC communication between Contour and Envoy.
+If you are running using the `ds-hostnet-split` example or a derivative, we strongly recommend that you generate new certificates for securing your gRPC communication between Sesame and Envoy.

-There is a Job in the `ds-hostnet-split` directory that will use the new `contour certgen` command to generate a CA and then sign Contour and Envoy keypairs, which can also then be saved directly to Kubernetes as Secrets, ready to be mounted into your Contour and Envoy Deployments and Daemonsets.
+There is a Job in the `ds-hostnet-split` directory that will use the new `Sesame certgen` command to generate a CA and then sign Sesame and Envoy keypairs, which can also then be saved directly to Kubernetes as Secrets, ready to be mounted into your Sesame and Envoy Deployments and Daemonsets.

 If you would like more detail, see [grpc-tls-howto.md][14], which explains your options.

 #### Upgrade to Envoy 1.11.2

-Contour 0.15.3 requires Envoy 1.11.2.
+Sesame 0.15.3 requires Envoy 1.11.2.
 Change the Envoy image version to `docker.io/envoyproxy/envoy:v1.11.2`.

 #### Enabling Leader Election

-Contour 0.15.3 adds experimental support for leader election.
+Sesame 0.15.3 adds experimental support for leader election.
-Enabling leader election will mean that only one of the Contour pods will actually serve gRPC traffic.
+Enabling leader election will mean that only one of the Sesame pods will actually serve gRPC traffic.
-This will ensure that all Envoy's take their configuration from the same Contour.
+This will ensure that all Envoy's take their configuration from the same Sesame.
-You can enable leader election with the `--enable-leader-election` flag to `contour serve`.
+You can enable leader election with the `--enable-leader-election` flag to `Sesame serve`.

-If you have deployed Contour and Envoy in their own pods--we call this split deployment--you should enable leader election so all envoy pods take their configuration from the lead contour.
+If you have deployed Sesame and Envoy in their own pods--we call this split deployment--you should enable leader election so all envoy pods take their configuration from the lead Sesame.

 To enable leader election, the following must be true for you:

-- You are running in a split Contour and Envoy setup.
+- You are running in a split Sesame and Envoy setup.
-  That is, there are separate Contour and Envoy pod(s).
+  That is, there are separate Sesame and Envoy pod(s).

 In order for leader election to work, you must make the following changes to your setup:

-- The Contour Deployment must have its readiness probe changed too TCP readiness probe configured to check port 8001 (the gRPC port), as non-leaders will not serve gRPC, and Envoys may not be properly configured if they attempt to connect to a non-leader Contour.
+- The Sesame Deployment must have its readiness probe changed too TCP readiness probe configured to check port 8001 (the gRPC port), as non-leaders will not serve gRPC, and Envoys may not be properly configured if they attempt to connect to a non-leader Sesame.
   That is, you will need to change:

 ```yaml